sanjsingh07/Domi-chain/docs/src/developing/clients/jsonrpc-api.md

 Returns the current health of the node.

-If one or more `--known-validator` arguments are provided to `solana-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest known validator, otherwise an error is returned.  "ok" is always returned if no known validators are provided.
+If one or more `--known-validator` arguments are provided to `analog-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest known validator, otherwise an error is returned.  "ok" is always returned if no known validators are provided.